-So, what is the true cost of these ransomware attacks across the healthcare sector in the US, how has the ransomware threat changed over the last few years, and what has happened so far in 2022?
+So, what is the true cost of these ransomware attacks across the healthcare sector in the US, how has the ransomware threat changed over the last few years, and what has happened so far in 2023?

-To find out, our team of researchers gathered information on all of the ransomware attacks affecting medical organizations since 2016.
+To find out, our team of researchers gathered information on all known ransomware attacks affecting medical organizations since 2016.
 However, many entities are reluctant to disclose ransomware attacks, especially when ransom amounts have been paid.
 It is often only when the hospital/clinic has to acknowledge the breach due to disrupted systems or lost patient data that information about the attack is released to the public.
 If the latter is the case, these reports will have been included in our study.

 Our team sifted through several different healthcare resources— specialist IT news, data breach reports, and state reporting tools—to collate as much data as possible on ransomware attacks on US healthcare providers.
 We then used all of the available data on downtime and ransom amounts to estimate a range for the likely cost of ransomware attacks on medical organizations.
 Due to the limitations of uncovering these types of breaches, we believe the figures only scratch the surface of the problem.

-- 2,302 separate hospitals/clinics/organizations were potentially affected–a 45 percent increase from 2020 (1,586)
+- 9,780 separate hospitals/clinics/organizations were potentially affected

-- 19,755,950 individual patient records were impacted–a 312 percent increase from 2020 (4,798,963)
+- 52,298,595 individual patient records were impacted

-- Ransomware amounts varied from $250,000 to $5 million
+- Ransomware amounts varied from $1,600 to $10 million

 - Downtime varied from minimal disruption (thanks to frequent data backups) to months upon months of recovery time